NHCC focuses its Mission activities on Feeding the Hungry, Housing the

 - Communion Sunday Food Donation

-On the first Sunday of every month, NHCC members are invited and encouraged
+the year, NHCC members are invited and encouraged

 first Sunday as part of our monthly Communion service.
 Donations are brought